 Christine “Lady Bird” McPherson is a high school senior at an all girls Catholic school who enjoys partaking in activities like DIY dying her hair red, running for class president every year as an ongoing joke, and snacking on non-consecrated communion wafers with her best friend, Julie.
 Her head is constantly somewhere else, perhaps thinking about the expensive East Coast schools that she secretly plans to apply to against her mother’s wishes.
 Lady Bird is riddled with contradictions, simultaneously charming and contrived, empathetic and selfish, embodied with messy grace by a phenomenal Ronan.
 She forces those around her, peers and priests alike, to call her Lady Bird, a name “given to [her], by [her],” an identity she bestows on herself to prove that she is somehow bigger than her current circumstances, but also to conceal her insecurities that she may somehow not be enough as herself.
 She is a character who is never entirely present in her own life and surroundings.
 Instead, she’s bent on the promise of the grandiose with nostalgia for a time and place in which she wasn’t born.
 The film highlights her inability to see those in her life as they actually are, an ability astutely showcased by Gerwig from both behind the camera and on the page.

 In presenting her characters with such care and empathy, Gerwig skillfully does what many of her contemporaries and Lady Bird herself cannot: that is, see and present the people and the lives she depicts as they actually are.
 Take, for example, Danny, played with such likable pathos by Lucas Hedges, the Irish Catholic golden boy from the right side of the tracks that Lady Bird pursues at the film’s outset.
 Her bold progression into romance begins when she sees him on stage, performing a less than perfect rendition of Sondheim’s “Giants in the Sky,” which serves as reason enough for her to write his name on the wall above her bed in permanent marker.
 The progression of their relationship goes on like a John Hughes film: they share a dance and a kiss at the homecoming hoedown and even act alongside each other in the school’s production of Merrily We Along.
 But this is when Gerwig so astutely pulls the rug from underneath Lady Bird and the audience.
 The relationship that we’ve seen play out has been a fantasy of sorts in the heroine’s mind, meaning that the Danny she’s fallen in love with is only a projection of her own desires onto him.
 When she catches him kissing a fellow male costar in a bathroom stall, the fantasy is shattered, causing Lady Bird to cry with Julie in her car while earnestly mouthing the lyrics to “Crash Into Me” by Dave Matthews Band.
 It’s a moment filled with such understandable heartbreak readily balanced with underlying humor.
-A moment of adolescent melodrama, Gerwig never presents her characters in a way that feels mocking or derivative, but only does so earnestly, similar perhaps to seeing one’s own personal turmoil presented on a large screen.
+With such a moment of adolescent melodrama, Gerwig never presents her characters in a way that feels mocking or derivative, but only does so earnestly, similar perhaps to seeing one’s own personal turmoil presented on a large screen.

 It is only when Danny comes to visit Lady Bird a few months later to make amends that she gets to see him as he really is for the first time.
 When she explicitly argues that he is indeed gay, he offers no resistance, only admitting to her how difficult it will be to come out to his family and how ashamed he is of himself.
 In hopes to convince him that she will not tell anyone and to prove to him that everything will be alright, Lady Bird embraces a crying Danny, anxieties and all.
 It’s a moment of sheer empathy where both the heroine and the audience are able to see him as he truly is.
 It’s a moment of compassion that serves as a reminder of the way in which we project our own desires and impressions of people onto them rather than open ourselves to who they actually are.